DrNayak2306/CRN-Recs-ECP/README.md

 ![Milestone-3 Demo](https://github.com/user-attachments/assets/a976de8d-8ec2-4e07-85e4-148a2a70fed6)

 ### Update:

-I finally got the control system figured out.
+1. I finally got the control system figured out.
 It is a p-system, and uses only proportionality for error correction.
+2. Orientation system has been changed.
+Now starting orientation is 90 degrees, 0 degrees being bot facing way point 2 from way point 1.

 ![Milestone-3 New Demo](https://github.com/user-attachments/assets/caf64907-7bcd-4261-a56d-df76c8ac29aa)